Bringing Learning To Life – Why Learning Stories

 Each story has a main event and highlights key skills, habits and dispositions displayed by the child.
 Based on the work of Dr. Margaret Carr and Wendy Lee, learning stories are similar to ‘reflections’ or ‘observations’.
 The three elements of a learning story, and laid out in Educa’s learning story software as the default template:

 Learning stories are often also linked to learning frameworks and/or outcome goals, and to plans.
 They are used as an assessment tool and as a reporting method.

 Stories are often documented in paper books, or digitally using an ePortfolio tool like Educa.
 Families, children and educators save them, to remember special moments, reflect on and learn from.

 How Learning Stories Impact Learning

-Here are four powerful ways learning stories positively impact early learning.
+Here are six powerful ways learning stories positively impact early learning.

 1. Sense of identity